Konark Dance Festival 2020 :07/02/2020 - 09/02/2020

 You can opt to stay at cheaper hotels outside the main arena as well.
 It is recommended that you hire a scooter or a taxi in advance if you plan on staying outside the premises, as transport at night may not always be available.
 You can book tickets at the official website of the Konark Dance Festival.

-What to Expect at the Konark Dance Festival - Schedule and Other Details
+Konark Dance Festival 2020 Schedule and Other Details

 Prepare to have your senses astounded by award-winning international dancers and artists, as they set the stage on fire with their performances.